9.1 APPOINTMENTS, GENERAL.

 (g) performance of duties related to critical infrastructure services or significant health or safety responsibilities;

 (h) access to information technology: "root" or "administrator" access level to enterprise systems; "administrator" access level to institutional databases; unsupervised physical access to critical infrastructure services or systems such as telephone switch equipment, networking routers and switches, and data centers;

 e.
 Designation, notice, and timing of check.

 (2) When a department has selected (a) candidate(s) to whom to make an offer, the department shall ask the candidate(s) to complete a notification and authorization for release of information either electronically or via hard copy.
 (When using hard copy, a stamped and addressed envelope should be provided for this purpose.)
 This includes their conviction history and is sent to the senior HR leadership representative or, alternatively, for faculty, to the Associate Provost for Faculty.
 Refusal to complete and sign the release may constitute grounds for withdrawal of the offer or termination of employment.
 The candidate(s) are reminded that the background check will now be conducted.

-(3) The senior HR leadership representative shall conduct (a) CBC(s) through the designated University vendor upon selection of the candidate(s) of choice and shall complete a standard check as soon as practicably possible but in any event no later than 15 days following the candidate's first day of employment.
+(3) The senior HR leadership representative shall conduct (a) CBC(s) through the designated University vendor upon selection of the candidate(s) of choice and shall complete submit a request to the vendor for a standard check as soon as practicably possible but in any event no later than 15 days following the candidate's first day of employment.
 A more comprehensive check may require a longer period of time.
 In the case of faculty, the Associate Provost for Faculty may conduct the check.

 (4) If the offer letter is given to the candidate of choice prior to completion of the background check, the offer letter shall reiterate that a CBC is being conducted and that University of Iowa employment is contingent on its successful outcome.